arjunmakesthings/itp-blog/content/intro-to-computational-media/icm_experiments_week-2.md

 ![[z_images/Screenshot 2025-09-15 at 20.55.33.png]]

-made this for one of the assignments;
+made this for one of the assignments:

 ![[z_images/Screen Recording 2025-09-15 at 20.56.10.mov]]